-The wedding rituals begin with a Ganesh Puja, Shanti Havan, or Tilak ceremony.
-Your attire for the semi-formal occasion should be simple and comfortable.
-The religious rituals usually involve a bonfire so better stick to cotton fabrics and loose-fitted garments.
-Avoid long sleeves and heavy dupattas, though.
-Tunics and long kurtis (ethnic dresses) are perfect if you don’t prefer elaborate silhouettes.
-Else a cotton Punjabi suit or a printed palazzo set will work equally well.
+The wedding rituals usually begin with a Ganesh Puja, Shanti Havan, or Tilak ceremony.
+Your attire for the semi-formal occasion should be simplistic and comfort-promising.
+The ceremony may involve a bonfire, so it would be better to opt for cotton fabrics and loose-fitted garments.
+Wide-leg palazzo suits or lightweight printed or minimally embroidered salwar suits are ideal picks for the occasion.

 Hands decorated with henna designs and the scent of eucalyptus oil in the air- the Mehendi function is one of the jolliest happenings of an Indian wedding.
-Although these days the bride and the groom’s families both arrange a Mehendi party for their guests, traditionally it was only a function for the bride’s family and friends.
-This party is colorful and lively, with music and dance.
-You can match the ambiance with floral suits and floral lehenga cholis.
-Pink and pastels are popular color palettes for the Mehendi, but you can indulge in any color or turn up wearing a rainbow outfit!
+Although these days the bride and the groom’s families together arrange a Mehendi party for their guests, traditionally, it was only a function for the bride’s family and friends.

-A melodious evening with enthusiastic dance performances by family and friends, the Sangeet function matches the main wedding ceremony in terms of audience energy.
-The dress code is usually ethnic with lots of bling and dazzle.
-Although a traditional lehenga, floor-length Anarkali or an embroidered or sequinned saree will work well, you can deviate with a contemporary outfit.
-A jacket suit or a palazzo saree is also equally acceptable for the occasion.
+The dress code is usually ethnic, with lots of bling and sparkles.
+Although a traditional lehenga, floor-length Anarkali, or a silk saree with golden zari borders will work well, you can deviate with a contemporary outfit.
+A jacket suit or a chic, pre-stitched saree is equally acceptable for the occasion.

-Exchange of rings between the couple a day or two before the wedding is a ritual taken from western culture.
+The exchange of rings between the couple a day or two before the wedding is a ritual taken from western culture.
 The ring ceremony is usually devoid of cultural elements and maybe more like a cocktail party.
 It appears like an evening ball where the bride turns up in a fairy-tale designer gown.
-You can follow suit with an elegant indo-western gown in flattering fabrics like satin, georgette, and silk or contemporize your plain saree with a statement blouse and diamond earrings.
+You can follow suit with a glamorous evening gown made in flattering fabrics like satin, georgette, and silk, or contemporize your plain saree with a statement blouse and diamond earrings.

 Wed-Lock ceremony/ Pheras

 Seven circles- seven vows- the Indian wed-lock ceremony is a beautiful moment to witness.
-It staunchly involves a series of pious rituals and the dress code, therefore, is purely traditional wear.
-Women get decked up heavy silk sarees, wedding sarees, lehenga cholis with shimmery ostentation and lots of jewelry.
-Richly ornamented sharara suits and Anarkali suits also go well with the occasion.
+It involves a series of religious rituals, and the dress code is traditional wedding wear.
+Women get decked up in heavy silk sarees, wedding sarees, lehenga cholis with shimmery elements, and lots of precious jewelry.
+Richly accented sharara suits and majestic Anarkali suits also go well with the occasion.
 As far as possible, you must avoid western silhouettes and look for Indian outfits with modest details.
 If saree draping is not your thing, you can opt for a readymade saree.
 A hint of ruffles on the edges would look trendy!

-The reception is a formal post-wedding party where relatives, friends, and associates walk up to a decorated stage and bless the newly-married couple.
-For such a massive crowd, you may have to step-up your look and indulge in heavy wedding wear.
+The reception is a formal post-wedding party where the extended family, relatives, friends, and associates walk up to a decorated stage or highlighting backdrop and bless the newly-married couple.
+To keep up with the sparkling set-up, you may have to elevate your look by indulging in heavy wedding wear.
 The reception usually doesn’t have a dress code unless specified by the host.
 So you can choose from traditional or indo-western attire.
-Whichever outfit you pick, make sure it has a good amount of glitter or dazzle.
+Whichever outfit you pick, ensure it has a good amount of glitter or dazzling elements.
 Sequinned sarees and crystal stone embroidered garments look great for a reception party.

-These rituals are held on a larger scale in smaller cities of India while the fast-moving urban lifestyle has led to a lot of these functions getting combined or just avoided altogether.
-However, if you’re going to attend any such closely-held events, then you can grace the occasion in a semi-formal salwar suit.
-A contemporary palazzo or even a dressy Anarkali Kurti is a perfect pick for such post-wedding ceremonies.
+These rituals are held on a larger scale in smaller cities of India, while the fast-moving urban lifestyle has led to many of these functions getting combined or just avoided altogether.
+However, you can grace the occasion in a semi-formal salwar suit.
+You can also experiment with your look by choosing a fusion outfit that is comfy and effortless!

-After having sorted your look for each for the functions, it’s time to enjoy the celebrations!
+After having sorted your look for the wedding functions it’s time to enjoy the celebrations!